Boosferbusters/Boosferbusters/README.md

 . ⛔ DNI LIST .
 Basic DNI criteria - Nazis - Stormik/j - Weirdos - People who constantly beg for attention - Freaky ponies - homos - boundary breakers - racists - ableist

 . ℹ️ INFO .
 Hi!
 My names Milk, you can also call me boo or bowzie if you want.
 I allow sharing my yumes, i would LOVE to see people who also yumeship my yumes lelll.
 I am in multifandoms too!
 I love when people C+H me, so i encourage you to do so!!

-I am mostly afk, so sorry if i ignore you]:
+. ℹ️ BYI .
+I am mostly afk, so sorry if i ignore you]: I do not accept random friend requests, i must atleast talk to you or know you first.
+You may see me disappearing alot, its just my internet acting up whenever i switch tabs:/ I am a semi not verbal person, i may interact dryly at first; but when i get more comfortable, well i go to my actual self.
+I dont use tonetag much, just please; tell me if you're uncomfortable.
+I will shut the fuck up.

 . ❤️ LIKES .
 My family - BESTfriends - My friends pizzapunch discord server - My yumes